matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 Note that there is no `m.relates_to` property in the encrypted payload.
 (Any such property would be ignored.)
-Likewise, there is no `m.new_content` in the plaintext body.
+Likewise, there is no `m.new_content` in the cleartext body.
 (Again, any such property would be ignored.)

 For clarity: the payload must be encrypted as normal, ratcheting the Megolm session as normal.
 The original Megolm ratchet entry should **not** be re-used.